ploigos/ploigos-docs/README.md

 ## Documenation Standards

-This repository uses the [https://redhat-documentation.github.io/modular-docs/](Modular Documentation Reference Guide) for how to organize the documentation.
+This repository uses the [Modular Documentation Reference Guide](https://redhat-documentation.github.io/modular-docs/) for how to organize the documentation.
 For a great example repository to look at for reference if unsure how to organize any new documenation based on the Reference Guide check out https://github.com/EnMasseProject/enmasse/.